Flying Cowboys

-Flying Cowboys is an album by Rickie Lee Jones that was released in September 1989 and produced by Walter Becker of Steely Dan.
+Flying Cowboys is the fourth studio album by Rickie Lee Jones.
+It was released in September 1989 and produced by Walter Becker of Steely Dan.

 Background

 After the release of The Magazine in 1984, Jones retreated from the limelight.
-She married Pascal Nabet Meyer and gave birth to daughter Charlotte Rose in 1988 while working on her fourth full-length studio album.
+She married Pascal Nabet Meyer and gave birth to daughter Charlotte Rose in 1988 while working on her fourth album.

 Jones and Nabet Meyer had been writing and working together on new material for several years before the recording work commenced in 1988, with Walter Becker as producer.
 Jones had expressed admiration for the work of Steely Dan, particularly their album The Royal Scam (1976).

-Promotional copies of Flying Cowboys were packaged with an interview with Jones conducted by an unknown individual (previously misidentified as LeVar Burton).
+Promotional copies of Flying Cowboys were packaged with an interview with Jones conducted by Carl Arrington (previously misidentified as LeVar Burton).
 This interview is the source for a passage that is extensively sampled on British electronic group the Orb's 1990 hit "Little Fluffy Clouds".

 Reception

 St. Petersburg Times, Oct.
 13, 1989 (4/5) – "[She] embraces adulthood and real life without sacrificing her cool, bohemian edge."

 Time, Oct.
 23, 1989 – "In Flying Cowboys...she sets down a kind of mystical confessional, full of allusive autobiography and reflective nonchalance.
 It has the breadth of an important book and the emotional impact of great rock 'n' roll."

 Rolling Stone, Nov.
 2, 1989 (4/5) – "While it explores a wealth of themes and musical styles, the album unfolds with the ongoing grace of one long song.
 What provides unity to the album's varied elements is its seductive rhythmic flow, the down-home surrealism of Jones's lyrics, the clarity and intelligence of Walter Becker's production and, of course, the sensual elasticity of Jones's extraordinary singing."

 The New York Times, Dec.
 24, 1989 – Best of 1989 – "Ms. Jones's newest suite of enigmatic dream songs drenched in personal mythology is an eccentric tour de force, as rich in imagery as it is self-dramatizing."